Dealer

 Find out more about the combination of classic materials and modern technology in our article on the living kitchen

-Light plays a central role in shabby chic.
-The lighting should be soft and warm to emphasise the romantic character.
-Pendant lights made of glass, porcelain or metal with an antique look are ideal.
+Light plays a central role in the Shabby Chic style.
+The lighting should be soft and warm to emphasize the romantic atmosphere.
+Pendant lights made of glass, porcelain, or metal with an antique finish are the perfect choice.

-• Decorative luminaires for dining tables or display cabinets
+• Decorative lighting for the dining table or display cabinet

 • Combination of direct and indirect light

-Luminaire systems such as BORA Horizon or BORA Stars create additional depth and divide the room into functional zones that also appear cosy.
+Lighting systems such as BORA Horizon or BORA Stars create additional depth and divide the room into functional zones that also feel cozy.

 Tips for small shabby chic kitchens:

-• light wall colours and glass fronts for more space
+• Light wall colors and glass fronts to create a sense of space

-• open shelves instead of closed wall units
+• Open shelves instead of closed upper cabinets

-Even small rooms appear airy and friendly - ideal for the charming cottage look.
+Even small rooms look airy and inviting this way—ideal for the charming cottage look.

-Decorative elements are the icing on the cake in shabby chic.
-Textiles made of linen or cotton, delicate floral patterns and nostalgic accessories characterise the picture.
+Decorative elements are the icing on the cake in the Shabby Chic style.
+Linen and cotton fabrics, delicate floral patterns, and nostalgic accessories set the tone.

 Classic decorative elements: